An Equivalence Principle for the Spectrum of Random Inner-Product Kernel Matrices with Polynomial Scalings: An Asymptotic Equivalence Principle

 \subsection{Numerical Experiments}

-In this subsection we present some numerical experiments to demonstrate the equivalence principle stated in Theorems~\ref{thm:equivalence} and \ref{thm:equivalence_f}.
-The first example considers the ESD of the individual polynomial component matrix $A_k$ defined in \eref{Ak}.
-In the quadratic scaling regime, where $n \asymp \ratio d^2$ for some fixed $\ratio$, $A_2$ is asymptotically equivalent to $B_2$ in \eref{Bell}.
-Thus, the ESD of $A_2$ converges to the MP law, with a density function given in \eref{rho_MP}.
-Both $A_3$ and $A_4$ are asymptotically equivalent to a GOE matrix, and thus their ESDs converge to the standard semicircle law given in \eref{rhosc}.
-We observe from \fref{A2A3A4} that the ESDs of $A_2$, $A_3$ and $A_4$ indeed closely match their corresponding limiting spectral densities.
+In this subsection, we present numerical experiments that demonstrate the equivalence principle as stated in Theorems~\ref{thm:equivalence} and \ref{thm:equivalence_f}.
+We first examine the empirical spectral distribution (ESD) of individual polynomial component matrices $A_k$, as defined in \eref{Ak}.
+In the quadratic scaling regime, where $n$ is asymptotically proportional to $\ratio d^2$ for a fixed $\ratio$, $A_2$ is asymptotically equivalent to $B_2$ in \eref{Bell}.
+Consequently, the ESD of $A_2$ converges to the MP law, characterized by a density function given in \eref{rho_MP}.
+Both $A_3$ and $A_4$ are asymptotically equivalent to a GOE matrix, and their ESDs therefore converge to the standard semicircle law, as outlined in \eref{rhosc}.
+As illustrated in \fref{A2A3A4}, the ESDs of $A_2$, $A_3$, and $A_4$ closely align with their respective limiting spectral densities.

 In the second example, we consider linear combinations of the polynomial matrices $\set{A_k}$.
-The equivalence principle formalized in Theorem~\ref{thm:equivalence} states that the ESD of any fixed linear combination of $A_k$ can be obtained by a free additive convolution between the MP law and the semicircle law.
+Theorem~\ref{thm:equivalence} states that the ESD of any fixed linear combination of $A_k$ can be obtained by a free additive convolution between the MP law and the semicircle law.
 In \fref{quadratic_combination:1}, we plot the ESD of

 against the limiting spectral density.
 The theoretical curve (red solid line in the figure) is computed by solving the self-consistent equation \eref{m_equation} and then evaluating \eref{rhofc} numerically.
 In \fref{quadratic_combination:2}, we show the ESD of another matrix in the form of